 - high blood pressure – when other medicines have been tried, or in addition to other medicines

-Less commonly, beta-blockers are used to prevent migraine or treat:
+Less commonly, beta-blockers are used to prevent migraines or treat:

 There are several types of beta-blocker, and each one has its own characteristics.
 The type prescribed for you will depend on your condition.

-Before taking beta-blockers, make sure your doctor is aware of any other conditions you have, as they may not be suitable to use.
+Before taking beta-blockers, make sure your doctor is aware of any other conditions you have.
+Sometimes they may not be suitable to use.

 Make sure you tell your doctor if you have a history of: